 Housing program, on a part-time basis, that enhances the quality of life in public housing.
-Such services may include but are not limited to, fire patrol, hall monitoring, lawn maintenance, resident initiatives coordination, and serving as the resident member of the Public Housing governing Board.
+Such services may include but are not limited to, fire patrol, hall monitoring, lawn maintenance, resident initiatives coordination, and serving as the resident member of the Public Housing Governing Board.
 No resident may receive more than one such stipend during the same period of time.

 - Incremental earnings and benefits resulting to any family member from participation in qualifying State or local employment training programs (including training programs not affiliated with a local government) and training of family members as resident management staff.
 Amounts excluded by this provision must be received under employment training programs with clearly defined goals and objectives and are excluded only for the period during which the family member participates in the employment training program. - Temporary, non-recurring, or sporadic income (including gifts).
 For example, amounts earned by temporary census employees whose terms of employment do not exceed 180 days (Notice PIH 2000-1). - Reparation payments paid by foreign governments pursuant to claims filed under the laws of that government by persons who were persecuted during the Nazi era.
-(For all initial determinations and reexaminations of income on or after April 23, 1993.) - Earnings in excess of \$480 for each full-time student 18 years old or older, (excluding the head of household/co-head and/or spouse/marital-type partner). - Adoption assistance payments in excess of \$480 per adopted child. - The earnings and benefits to any resident resulting from the participation in a program providing employment training and supportive services in accordance with the Family Support Act of 1988 (42 U.S.C.
+(For all initial determinations and reexaminations of income on or after April 23, 1993.) - Earnings in excess of \$480 for each full-time student 18 years old or older, (excluding the head of household/co-head and/or spouse/marital-type partner). - Adoption assistance payments in excess of \$480 per adopted child. - Guaranteed Basic Income Programs, such as the Los Angeles County's "BREATHE" program, a monthly supplemental income that provides household with financial stability.
+Guaranteed Basic Income Programs traditionally provide temporary, unconditional, individual, and regular cash payments intended to support the basic needs of the recipients. - Payments or allowances made under the Department of Health and Human Services' Low-income Home Energy Assistance Program (42 U.S.C.
+8624(f)). - The earnings and benefits to any resident resulting from the participation in a program providing employment training and supportive services in accordance with the Family Support Act of 1988 (42 U.S.C.
 1437 et seq.), or any comparable Federal, State or local law during the exclusion period.
 For purposes of this paragraph the following definitions apply: